AnonymouX47/term-image/README.md

 The controls are **context-based** and displayed at the bottom of the terminal window.
 Pressing the `F1` key (in most contexts) brings up a **help** menu describing the available controls (called *actions*) in that context.

-The TUI controls can be configured by modifying the config file `~/.term_image/config.json`.
-See the [Configuration](https://term-image.readthedocs.io/en/latest/viewer/config.html) section.
+The TUI can be configured by modifying the config file `~/.term_image/config.json`.
+See the [Configuration](https://term-image.readthedocs.io/en/latest/viewer/config.html) section of the docs.

 [Here](https://github.com/AnonymouX47/term-image/blob/main/vim-style_config.json) is a config file with Vim-style key-bindings (majorly navigation). *Remember to rename the file to `config.json`.*

 ## Contribution

 If you've found any bug or want to suggest a new feature, please open a new [issue](https://github.com/AnonymouX47/term-image/issues) with proper description, after browsing/searching through the existing issues and making sure you won't create a duplicate.

-For code contributions, please make sure you read through the [guidelines](https://github.com/AnonymouX47/term-image/blob/main/CONTRIBUTING.md).
+For code contributions, please read through the [guidelines](https://github.com/AnonymouX47/term-image/blob/main/CONTRIBUTING.md).

 Also, check out the [WIP](#wip) and [TODO](#todo) sections below.
 If you wish to work on any of the listed tasks, please go through the [issues](https://github.com/AnonymouX47/term-image/issues) tab and join in on an ongoing discussion about the task or create a new issue if one hasn't been created yet, so that the implementation can be discussed.